 For the pinch clamp, you can leave the valve open and stop the flow by pinching the clamp.
 Its very nice for something so inexpensive.
 No video at this time.
 Most nozzle tips are tapered so the front slides through the hole and stops at the other end.
 You just have to drill the hole a little bit smaller than the back end of the nozzle.

 The hex cap in the picture is just an extra one I took from my other harbor freight unit.
 It just looks nicer with the sleeve but isn’t needed.
 I have made a PAB style gun but haven’t perfected it yet.
-When I do, I will make plans for it.
+When I do, I will share info on it.
 Standby.

 Share this on social media or email by clicking below!